Cognigy/Documentation/docs/en/docs/ai/installation/single-replica-mongoDB-to-multi-replica-mongoDB-migration.md

 ## Modifying MongoDB Connection String Secrets

-To access MongoDB database, Cognigy.AI services use kubernetes secrets which contain a database connection string.
+To access MongoDB, Cognigy.AI services use Kubernetes secrets which contain a database connection string.
 The secrets must be adjusted for the new MongoDB setup.
-To automate this process, a script can be found in [this](https://github.com/Cognigy/cognigy-mongodb-helm-chart) repository. **Please make sure that all old secrets are stored in `secrets` folder before executing the script:**
+To automate this process, a script can be found in [this](https://github.com/Cognigy/cognigy-mongodb-helm-chart) repository.
+Ensure that all old secrets are stored in `secrets` folder before executing the script:**
 ```bash
 git clone https://github.com/Cognigy/cognigy-mongodb-helm-chart.git
 cd scripts